High Dimensional Latent Panel Quantile Regression with an Application to Asset Pricing: Introduction

-We also propose a novel Alternating Direction Method of Multipliers (ADMM) algorithm (\cite{boyd2011distributed}) that allows us to estimate, at different quantile levels, both the vector of coefficients and the low-rank matrix.
-Our proposed algorithm can easily be adjusted to other nonlinear models with a low-rank matrix (with or without covariates).

-We view our work as complementary to the low dimensional quantile regression with interactive fixed effects framework as of the recent work of \cite{feng2019nuclear}, and the mean estimation setting in \cite{moon2018nuclear}.
+We view our work as complementary to the low dimensional quantile regression with interactive fixed effects framework as of the very recent work of \cite{feng2019nuclear}, and the mean estimation setting in \cite{moon2018nuclear}.
 However, unlike \cite{moon2018nuclear} and \cite{feng2019nuclear}, we allow the number of covariates $p$ to be large, perhaps $p \gg nT$.
 This comes with different significant challenges.
 On the computational side, it requires us to develop novel estimation algorithms, which turns out can also be used for the contexts in \cite{moon2018nuclear} and \cite{feng2019nuclear}.
 On the theoretical side, allowing $p \gg nT$ requires a systematically different analysis as compared to \cite{feng2019nuclear}, as it is known that ordinary quantile regression is inconsistent in high dimensional settings ($p \gg nT$), see \cite{belloni2011l1}.

-\paragraph*{Related Literature.} Our work contributes to the recent growing literature on panel quantile model. \cite{abrevaya2008effects}, \cite{graham2018quantile}, \cite{arellano2017quantile}, considered the fixed $T$ asymptotic case. \cite{kato2012asymptotics} formally derived the asymptotic properties of the fixed effect quantile regression estimator under large $T$ asymptotics, and \cite{galvao2016smoothed} further proposed fixed effects smoothed quantile regression estimator. \cite{galvao2011quantile} works on dynamic panel. \cite{koenker2004quantile} proposed a penalized estimation method where the individual effects are treated as pure location shift parameters common to all quantiles, for other related literature see \cite{ lamarche2010robust}, \cite{galvao2010penalized}.
+\paragraph*{Related Literature} Our work contributes to the recent growing literature on panel quantile model. \cite{abrevaya2008effects}, \cite{graham2018quantile}, \cite{arellano2017quantile}, considered the fixed $T$ asymptotic case. \cite{kato2012asymptotics} formally derived the asymptotic properties of the fixed effect quantile regression estimator under large $T$ asymptotics, and \cite{galvao2016smoothed} further proposed fixed effects smoothed quantile regression estimator. \cite{galvao2011quantile} works on dynamic panel. \cite{koenker2004quantile} proposed a penalized estimation method where the individual effects are treated as pure location shift parameters common to all quantiles, for other related literature see \cite{ lamarche2010robust}, \cite{galvao2010penalized}.
 We refer to Chapter 19 of \cite{koenker2017handbook} for a review.
+Furthermore, our framework can be viewed as a generalization of the model in \cite{ando2020quantile} which considered panel quantile model with independent errors and low dimensional covariates.

 Our work also contributes to the literature on nuclear norm penalisation, which has been widely studied in the machine learning and statistical learning literature, \cite{fazel2002matrix}, \cite{recht2010guaranteed, koltchinskii2011nuclear, rohde2011estimation}, \cite{negahban2011estimation}, \cite{brahma2017reinforced}.
 Recently, in the econometrics literature \cite{athey2018matrix} proposes a framework of matrix completion for estimating causal effects, \cite{bai2017principal} for estimating approximate factor model, \cite{chernozhukov2018inference} considered the heterogeneous coefficients version of the linear panel data interactive fixed model where the main coefficients has a latent low-rank structure, \cite{bai2019robust} for robust principal component analysis, and \cite{bai2019matrix} for imputing counterfactual outcome.